 Once you have successfully completed all the requirements, you will be granted a micro-certificate.
 You may wish to further your studies to become a health care aide.
 If you choose to do so, you could receive a $5,000 stipend to help with education-related expenses such as tuition, books, dependant care*, and transportation.
 You may also receive some recognition for the micro-certificate towards the new training.

-Please note that you will need to apply and meet the admission requirements for that program.*A $1000 dependant care bursary is available to support dependant care during the work placement.
+Please note that you will need to apply and meet the admission requirements for that program.*A $1000 bursary is available to support dependant care during the work placement.
 Click here to apply.
 Note that the bursary is first-come first serve.
 Apply early!

 In the next 30 years, the number of Canadians over the age of 85 is expected to triple and the demand for health care workers will increase.
 Completing the Supportive Care Assistant Program is a steppingstone towards a career in a growing sector.